risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 This section assumes that you use Jace's scripts for setting up the stage used in WaffleHouse.

-Despite the fact that we use Thunderkit to create both assembly and asset bundles, we actually don't need to integrate Wwise into our project, since as of writing this section I've found no way to make `MusicTrackDefs` created in editor and filled with integrated Wwise to work.
+Despite the fact that we use Thunderkit to create both assembly and asset bundles, we actually don't need to integrate Wwise into our project.
+While we can make Wwise integration to work (and I've successfully done it pre SoTS) the problems arive when 1. you want to pass the project to someone else and it's a giant pain to integrate Wwise and 2. when DLC comes out and Unity version gets changed, you not only will have to fix your thunderkit integration, you will also have to fix your Wwise integration.
 So instead we are going to do it in code.

 Forst thing first, follow this [guide](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Sounds/WWise/Custom-Music/) to get a Wwise project going.
 After generating soundbanks note State Group ID for your custom `gameplaySongChoice` and State IDs for your main and boss songs.